bm2-lab/TCRBagger/README.md

 This model is a combination of CNN extraction layer and gate-attention mechanism which can visualize the importance of each TCR.

-The overview of TCRBagger architecture and workflow of training and validation are described as follows:
+The overview of TCRBagger algorithm construction and application are described as follows:
 ![image](https://user-images.githubusercontent.com/89248357/140674959-1d6fa556-3875-4a95-9fdf-b542c1fab28b.png)
 ## Requirements
 #### python modules: